anyahelene/cocodo/README.md

 ### History
 * First edition: Tutorial at CoCoDo'17
 * Second edition: Tutorial at UFCG in Campina Grande, Brazil, 2017
+* Third edition: Tutorial at CoCoDo'18

 # Setup

 * Install (if you don't have it already) a full Java 8 JDK.
 You may want to *uninstall* any previously installed JREs, to avoid confusion.
 Rascal needs a full JDK, and may fail if it's launched with just a JRE.

-* Install Eclipse Neon.3 for RCP/RAP developers from https://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/neon3 (other versions *may* work) (*Oh, and be careful to not have spaces in your installation directory!*)
+* Install Eclipse Oxygen.2 for RCP/RAP developers from https://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/neon3 (other versions *may* work) (*Oh, and be careful to not have spaces in your installation directory!*)

 * Install Rascal from http://www.rascal-mpl.org/start/